Saint-Louis, Senegal: Education

-Education is another important facet of Saint-Louis.
-With a large influence over education in colonial times, Saint Louis is now a centre of educational excellence.
-It is home to the University Gaston Berger and The Military Academy Charles Ntchorere.
+With a large influence over education in colonial times, Saint Louis is now a center of educational excellence.
+It is home to the Gaston Berger University and The Military Academy Charles Ntchorere.

-Senegal's second university, the University Gaston Berger, which was created in 1990, offers studies organized in a number of general education and research faculties.
+Gaston Berger University, created in 1990, offers studies organized in a number of general education and research faculties.

 The Military Academy Charles Ntchorere, commonly known as the Prytanee Militaire of Saint Louis, was created in 1922.

 The École française Antoine-de-Saint-Exupéry, a French international school serving preschool through collège (junior high school), is located in Saint-Louis.

 Notable inhabitants

 Saint Louis has been the birthplace or home of: